onevroad/net-websocket-spring-boot/README.md

     }
 }
 ```
-For the dynamic topics, you can implement WebSocketCustomizeEventHandler and override the equalsTopic method.
+For the dynamic topics, you can implement WebSocketCustomizeEventHandler<Request, Response> and override the equalsTopic method.
 ```java
 @WebsocketListener
 public class SampleMessageCustomizeEventHandler implements WebSocketCustomizeEventHandler<String, String> {